 These voltages can be used by other peripherals with a minimum load of 100K ohms.
 The terminal block can be wired with between gauge 24 and 20 wire.
 The maximum recommended length of wire is 100 feet.
 Shielding is required on any length of cable.
-The shield must be terminated to earth ground.
+Terminate the shield to earth ground.

-To facilitate monitoring the output voltages locally while the instrument is powered, the Control Circuit has test points available at "P1".
+To easily monitor output voltages locally while the instrument is powered, the control circuit has test points available at P1.
 These test points can be probed with pointed test leads or hooked on to with test clips (Pomona Mini Grabbers or Easy Hooks).
-See Figure 3-2 (Operations chapter).
+See Figure 16 (Operation).